pjtunstall/filler/README.md

 ## Context

 This project is an implementation of the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) of an exercise called filler.
 The challenge is to create a bot that can compete against others in a game of placing variously shapes on a rectangular playing area.
-We're given several executable files: a "game engine" and four AI opponents.
+We're given several executable files: a so-called "game engine" and four AI opponents.
 When run with the appropriate command-line arguments, the game engine will run the student bot together with one of the given bots.
 It will send random shapes (like generalized Tetris shapes) to each bot in turn along with the current state of the board.
 The bot must place this shape on the board in such a way that precisely one cell (character) of the new shape overlaps with one of the shapes it placed previously, thus increasing its territory.
 It mustn't overlap any cell of any of the opponent's territory.

 Points are awarded for every shape placed.
 The instructions don't say whether shapes are worth equal points.